 While I can say the classes helped, I would add that what really helped was simply to keep writing and reading and comparing my work to what I read and liked.
 The criticisms I received in the two classes made me question why it was or wasn’t okay to do use words or phrases even while it taught me plot and character development techniques.
 I remember seeing adjectives crossed off my rough draft that were used and praised by another classmate.
 It drove me nuts until I photocopied a few of my favorite books and circled how many times adjectives, adverbs, descriptions and such were used.
 After that, I started measuring myself by published author’s and not the opinion of the person sitting next to me in class (who was writing a memoir).
 Good writing really does shine, and I have gotten a lot better since those days, but in the end I truly believe you should write your best for YOURSELF.
 If you love it, that is a very good sign.
 If you know there is more work you should do on it – well get back to it!

-For more information on completed work including background information, related stories, and where to find a copy to read click the links below.
+For more information on completed work including background information, related stories, and where to find a copy to read check out my writing website below.

 I’m not sure which I like better traveling or travel writing!
 Surely the two add to each other for a totality greater than the parts.
 What better way to learn to produce engaging and vivid descriptions than to write about someplace you’ve been?
 What better way to fully immerse yourself in a place, trying to capture the sights, smells, sounds and true essence of an experience, other than to think you may need to describe it later?

 Obviously No Map Nomads is dedicated to my love of travel and travel writing.
 I have thoughts to compile some of these stories along with some new ones into a book later in the spring of 2012.
 Until then, I hope you enjoy the site!